jheinrichk/RD03D-ESP32C6-Web-Radar/README.md

 3. Rename the copy to `secrets.h`.
 4. Edit `secrets.h` with your WiFi network name and password.
 5. Upload the sketch.

-`secrets.h` is ignored by git and should not be committed.

 ## Current features